HIKARU-11-22/AISA/README.md

 # A.I.S.A. – Local AI Smart Assistant

 A.I.S.A.
-(Artificial Intelligent Smart Assistant) is a lightweight, local AI assistant designed to run on **low-spec computers** using an optimized open-source language model.
+(Artificial Intelligent Simulated Assistant) is a lightweight, local AI assistant designed to run on **low-spec computers** using an optimized open-source language model.

 This project is focused on building a **fully offline, privacy-friendly AI assistant** capable of conversation, contextual memory, and local media control — with more features planned in future updates.